Aim

 Overall, the key to eyesight improvement is relaxation, and

-relearning to use our eyes the way nature intended them to be
+relearning to use your eyes the way nature intended them to

-we cover the natural vision habits in detail, exploring a variety
+the natural vision habits in detail, exploring a variety of

-of ways to relax our eyes.
-Together we look at the influence
+ways to relax your eyes.
+Together we look at the influence of

 and at posture, eye & body motion, massage, diet, color